onzfonz/comp227/src/content/5/en/part5d.md

 However, Mocha [recommends](https://mochajs.org/#arrow-functions) that arrow functions are not used, because they might cause some issues in certain situations.

-If <i>cy.contains</i> does not find the text it is searching for, the test does not pass.
+If `cy.contains` does not find the text it is searching for, the test does not pass.
 So if we extend our test like so

 ```js